Pies & Tarts

 How To Make Buttermilk Pecan Pie

-3. In a large bowl, blend granulated sugar, brown sugar, butter, flour, and salt together until combined.
+4. In a large bowl, whisk the eggs, granulated sugar, brown sugar and softened butter.

-5. Pour the filling on top of the pecans and place the pie in the oven.
+3. Pour the filling into the prepared pie crust and place the pie in the oven.

-8. Store this pie, loosely covered, in the refrigerator for up to 2 days.
+2. Serve pie at room temperature with a scoop of vanilla bean ice cream.
+Store leftovers, loosely covered, in the refrigerator for up to 4 days.

 Gemma’s Pro Chef Tips For Making Buttermilk Pie